mathesar-foundation/mathesar/mathesar_ui/README.md

 ## Adding/Removing packages

-If you want to add or remove packages, or bascially run any npm action, **always do it from within the container**.
+If you want to add or remove packages, or basically run any npm action, **always do it from within the container**.
 Never do it from your local node setup, since it may modify the `package-lock.json` in ways we would not want it to.

 You can connect to the container and open the ui folder by running: